Matsuri247/MSFN-for-Spectral-Super-Resolution/README.md

                 |--test_list.txt
 ```

-Not uploading the NTIRE2020 dataset for no sufficient space in my cloud drive.
+Not uploading NTIRE2020 dataset for no sufficient space in my cloud drive.

 # Train